BradleyDavel/Active-Directory-Lab-using-VMware-Workstation-Pro/README.md

 You can now use this ISO to install Windows 10 Pro in your VM.

-5.2: Install Windows 10 Pro in VirtualBox
+5.2: Install Windows 10 Pro in VMWare
 1. Create VM named `Client01`
    - RAM: 2GB+, HDD: 50GB, Network: Host-Only
    - Mount the ISO created above